Dustin Rhodes: Various storylines (2019–2024)

 On April 20, 2019, it was revealed on "Road to Double or Nothing" that Rhodes would face his real life half-brother, Cody, at All Elite Wrestling (AEW)'s Double or Nothing pay-per-view.
-At Double or Nothing on May 25, Runnels, under his old gimmick as "The Natural", failed to win.
+At Double or Nothing on May 25, Runnels, under his old gimmick as "The Natural", failed to win but received critical acclaim for his match with his brother.
 Post-match, the brothers embraced after the announcement they would reunite to face The Young Bucks at the Fight for the Fallen event on July 13.
 On August 2, 2019, it was announced that Dustin Rhodes had signed a multi-year deal with All Elite Wrestling as wrestler and coach.
 On the premiere episode of AEW Dynamite on October 2, Rhodes returned to TNT for the first time in over 18 years, Rhodes, The Young Bucks and his half-brother Cody were attacked by The Inner Circle (Chris Jericho, Santana and Ortiz, Sammy Guevara and Jake Hager).
 On the October 22, 2019, episode of AEW Dark, Runnels picked up his first victory, by pinning Cima, in an 8-Man Tag Team Match.
 On the October 23, 2019, episode of Dynamite where he helped his brother Cody and MJF attack Chris Jericho and his stable The Inner Circle.
 Runnels' feud with The Inner Circle concluded when he lost to Jake Hager in Hager's AEW debut match at Revolution.
 On the Road to Double or Nothing special, Rhodes announced that if he were to lose to Kip Sabian in the first round of the TNT Championship tournament then he would retire.
 On the April 22, 2020, episode of Dynamite, Rhodes defeated Kip Sabian to win the quarterfinals match and advance to the second round of the TNT Championship Tournament.
 The second round saw him facing "The Murderhawk" Lance Archer, with Rhodes losing the match.
 During the May 20 broadcast of Dynamite, Shawn Spears insulted Rhodes and his family during a segment, setting up a match between the two at the Double or Nothing on May 23, 2020.
 During his Double or Nothing return match, Rhodes ripped Spears' clothes and won via pinfall after hitting the Final Reckoning (Curtain Call).
 Rhodes and Q. T. Marshall who first teamed as "The Natural Nightmares" on February 19, unsuccessfully challenged for the AEW World Tag Team Championship against Kenny Omega and Adam Page on the June 17 Dynamite.
 To avenge Cody losing the TNT Championship to Brodie Lee, Rhodes and Marshall teamed with Matt Cardona and Scorpio Sky at All Out, defeating The Dark Order (Brodie Lee, Colt Cabana, Evil Uno and Stu Grayson).
 After the match, Rhodes challenged Brodie for the TNT Championship on the following Dynamite, which he lost.